- B.A., University of California, Los Angeles 2003

 - Organization of American Historians

 Professor Baumgartner writes about and teaches courses on early American history, women's history, and the history of education.
-She is currently writing a book on African American women's education in antebellum America.
+Her book, A Right to Learn, explores African American women's education in antebellum America.